Blizzard warnings cascade across East Coast with winter storm's approach

 The National Weather Service said 1 to 2 feet (some 30 to 60 centimeters) of snow was possible in many areas, along with heavy winds and potential flooding in certain spots.

 Blizzard warnings have been issued by the weather service in New York City and Long Island, Boston and coastal communities in New Jersey, Connecticut, Delaware, Maryland, Rhode Island and Massachusetts.
-Emergency declarations were issued in New York and New Jersey ahead of the storm, as officials mobilized readiness efforts.
+State of emergency declarations were issued in New Jersey, Delaware, Rhode Island, Connecticut, Massachusetts and parts of New York as officials mobilized readiness efforts.

 “It's been a while since we've had a major nor’easter and major blizzard of this magnitude across the Northeast," said Cody Snell, a meteorologist at the service’s Weather Prediction Center.